hashicorp/consul-k8s/README.md

 Each test defines the files that should be rendered using the `-x` flag, then it might adjust chart values by adding `--set` flags as well.
 The output from this `helm template` command is then piped to [yq](https://pypi.org/project/yq/).
 `yq` allows us to pull out just the information we're interested in, either by referencing its position in the yaml file directly or giving information about it (like its length).
+The `-r` flag can be used with `yq` to return a raw string instead of a quoted one which is especially useful when looking for an exact match.

 The test passes or fails based on the conditional at the end that is in square brackets, which is a comparison of our expected value and the output of  `helm template` piped to `yq`.